Narcolepsy in Adult Patients: Disease Overview

 1. The patient has daily periods of irrepressible need to sleep or daytime lapses into drowsiness or sleep

-2. The presence of least one of the following:
+2. The presence of at least one or both of the following:

 1. Cataplexy (as defined under Essential Features in the full ICSD-3-TR diagnostic criteria for narcolepsy type 1)* and either: